coreshop/PayumStripeBundle/README.md

-# CoreShop Stripe Checkout Payum Connector
+# CoreShop Stripe Payum Connector
-This Bundle activates the Stripe Checkout Payment Gateway in CoreShop.
+This Bundle activates the Stripe Checkout & Stripe JS Payment Gateways in CoreShop.
 It requires the [FLUX-SE/PayumStripe](https://github.com/FLUX-SE/PayumStripe) repository which will be installed automatically.

 ## Installation